Congress gives new hope for those who didn't qualify for Public Service Loan Forgiveness

 Related: She thought her loans were forgiven.
 They weren't

 To qualify, a borrower must be enrolled in one of four income-driven repayment plans offered by the government.
-There are two other repayment plans — called Graduated and Extended — that also lower monthly payments.
-Borrowers in those plans may now qualify for forgiveness.
+But there are other repayment plans that also lower monthly payments.
+As of May 23, borrowers in those plans may now qualify for forgiveness.

+But you must have already made 10 years of payments and applied to the Public Service Loan Forgiveness program previously to qualify for expanded eligibility.

 The funds will be available on a first-come, first-served basis.
-It's likely that borrowers who think they will now qualify will have to go through another application process.
-The bill says that the Department of Education must come up with the process within 60 days of the legislation becoming law.
+If you think you may have become eligible for forgiveness, you must email FedLoan Servicing, the company handling applications to the forgiveness program.

 Related: Want student loan forgiveness?
 Here's how to qualify

-It will not help borrowers who may have had the wrong kind of loan while in a qualifying repayment program.
+The expanded eligibility will not help borrowers who may have had the wrong kind of loan while in a qualifying repayment program.
 Only loans from the federal Direct Loan Program are eligible.
 Some older borrowers may have Family Federal Education Loans, which still won't qualify.

 The additional funding came as the Trump Administration has proposed killing the program for future borrowers.
 It's not the only provision in the Department of Education's proposed budget that Congress ignored.
 The bill also increases the maximum Pell Grant amount for low-income students and expands the federal work-study program.
 But it does not include the $1 billion Secretary Betsy DeVos requested for school choice programs.

-Note: Editor's note: This story was updated on May 23, 2018 when the Department of Education released more information about how to apply under the new eligibility requirements.